The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 Why do I need a USB-C cable?

-The ACSI2STM requires a USB-C cable to power the device because it cannot draw enough power from the Atari’s ACSI port.
+The ACSI2STM Compact requires a USB-C cable to power the device because it cannot draw enough power from the Atari’s ACSI port.
 The USB-C cable should be connected to a USB power source, such as a computer, USB charger, SidecarTridge Multi-device, or a USB power bank.

-Yes, the ACSI2STM is compatible with the SidecarTridge Multi-device, allowing you to connect multiple devices to your Atari simultaneously.
-The SidecarTridge Multi-device can power the ACSI2STM using its USB-C port, simplifying the setup and reducing cable clutter.
+Yes, the ACSI2STM Compact is compatible with the SidecarTridge Multi-device, allowing you to connect multiple devices to your Atari simultaneously.
+The SidecarTridge Multi-device can power the ACSI2STM Compact using its USB-C port, simplifying the setup and reducing cable clutter.

-The latest firmware of the ACSI2STM includes a workaround for the Bad-DMA issue on Atari STE computers called PIO mode.
+The latest firmware of the ACSI2STM Compact includes a workaround for the Bad-DMA issue on Atari STE computers called PIO mode.
 You must enable this mode by following the instructions in the documentation.
-PIO mode may reduce the performance of the ACSI2STM by a factor of 10, but it ensures compatibility with Atari STE computers affected by the Bad-DMA issue.
+PIO mode may reduce the performance of the ACSI2STM Compact by a factor of 10, but it ensures compatibility with Atari STE computers affected by the Bad-DMA issue.

-Yes, the latest firmware of the ACSI2STM can be updated directly from the Atari using the firmware update utility.
+Yes, the latest firmware of the ACSI2STM Compact can be updated directly from the Atari using the firmware update utility.
 This feature ensures that you can benefit from future enhancements and bug fixes without needing additional hardware or tools.

 More information